rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-grav-cms/index.md

 #### Ingress proxy container

 The ingress proxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
-This component is provided by the rollyourown Ingress Proxy module and is a key building block for rollyourown.xyz projects.
+This component is provided by the rollyourown Ingress Proxy module and is a key building block for rollyourown projects.
 Further details can be found [here](/rollyourown/project_modules/ryo-ingress-proxy/).

 #### Webserver container